-In 1965, a Harvard palentologist Elso Barghoorn was working in Canada’s rock field called Gunflint Range Chert that date back to the middle Precambrian period in what would have likely been shallow lakes.
+In 1965, a Harvard paleontologist Elso Barghoorn was working in Canada’s rock field, Gunflint Range Chert, that date back to the middle Precambrian period in what would have likely been shallow lakes.
 There he discovered some fossils of the simplest organisms which had only a bulb like structure and some protoplasmic strands.
 He named it Kakabekia umbellata and published it in a British journal called ‘Nature’.

-One year later in 1966, Sagle and Gyomaro discovered a simple structured living organism in ammoniated soil beside British port which appeared nearly identical to the microfossil of Kakabekia umbellata.
+One year later in 1966, Siegel and Giumarro discovered a simple structured living organism in ammoniated soil beside British port which appeared nearly identical to the microfossil of Kakabekia umbellata.
 In the same year, they published the occurrence of the simplest living organism and named it after Barghoorn as Kakabekia barghoorniana.